reuk/wayverb/docs_source/context.md

 For acceptable performance in numerical computing, a low-level language is required, and for rapid prototyping, high-level abstractions are necessary.
-C++ delivers on both of these requirements, for the most part, although its fundamentally unsafe memory model does introduce a class of bugs which don't really exist in languages with garbage collection, borrow checking, or some other safety mechanism.
+C++ delivers on both of these requirements, for the most part, although its fundamentally unsafe memory model does introduce a class of bugs which do not really exist in languages with garbage collection, borrow checking, or some other safety mechanism.